Cisco Desk Phone 9800 series

 Defining Visual Language

-Getting physical to critique the merits of each direction, visually and execution feasibility.
+Getting physical to critique the merits of each direction, visually and functionally to make decisions.

 Whole Holes